Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

-confirming that the determinant is dominated by the diagonal entries of $\mathbf{\Sigma}^*(T>T_c)$.
-This implies
+showing that the determinant is dominated by the diagonal entries of $\mathbf{\Sigma}^*(T\!>\!T_c)$.
+Taking the logarithm, we obtain

 which, when compared with Eq.~\eqref{eq:ultimate}, shows that the system is under ensemble nonequivalence.
-We note that the $O(n\ln n)$ scaling of $\ln\det \mathbf{\Sigma}^*(T>T_c)$ and, through Eq.~\eqref{eq:Sorder}, of the relative entropy $S[P_{\textrm{mic}}||P_{\textrm{can}}]$ between the microcanonical and canonical ensembles, is in line with the scaling of the same quantities found in the case of binary networks with a constraint on the node degrees in the dense regime~\cite{squartini2015breaking,garlaschelli2016ensemble,roccaverde2019breaking}.
+We note that the $O(n\ln n)$ scaling of $\ln\det \mathbf{\Sigma}^*(T\!>\!T_c)$ ensures that Eq.~\eqref{eq_KLleading} holds, so the leading order of the relative entropy can be calculated exactly as

+where we have used Eqs.~\eqref{eq:var+>} and~\eqref{eq:var->} into Eq.~\eqref{det-production_main}.
+The above result is in line with the scaling of the relative entropy found in the case of binary networks with a constraint on the node degrees in the dense regime~\cite{squartini2015breaking,garlaschelli2016ensemble,roccaverde2019breaking}.
 Another similarity between the two models is the order of the canonical entropy:

-which can be easily seen from Eq.~\eqref{can-entropy-G} using $\beta^*_{\pm}(T>T_c)=O(1)$ and $s^*_\pm(T>T_c)=O(n)$, as found in Eqs.~\eqref{s*+>},~\eqref{s*->},~\eqref{eq:nBECbeta-} and~\eqref{eq:nBECbeta+}.
-Then Eq.~\eqref{stocazzo} also implies
+which can be easily seen from Eq.~\eqref{entropy+-} using $\beta^*_{\pm}(T\!>\!T_c)=O(1)$ and $s^*_\pm(T\!>\!T_c)=O(n)$, as found in Eqs.~\eqref{s*+>},~\eqref{s*->},~\eqref{eq:nBECbeta-} and~\eqref{eq:nBECbeta+}.
+Then Eq.~\eqref{Mic-shannon-entropy-1} also implies

 Note that, even if the relative entropy is subleading with respect to the canonical and microcanonical entropies, it is still superextensive in the number $n$ of units of the system, thereby breaking ensemble equivalence as in binary networks with fixed degrees.
 Therefore the result in Eq.~\eqref{eq:ultimate>} is another observation, for the first time in weighted networks, of the fact that ensemble equivalence can be broken by the presence of an extensive number of local constraints, even away from phase transitions.